dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-hbase-external-tables.md

 ---
-title: HAWQ -- GPXF External Tables - HBase
+title: HAWQ -- PXF External Tables - HBase
 ---

 Overview
 --------

-In this exercise we will create GPXF External tables.
+In this exercise we will create PXF External tables.
 We will use `HBaseDataFragmenter` while specifying the `LOCATION` in the HAWQ create statement.

-##Create GPXF External Tables with HBase Fragmenter
+##Create pxf External Tables with HBase Fragmenter

 Execute the following `create table` commands to create the tables in HAWQ.
-You can also execute the script [create_gpxf_hbase_tables.sql](https://github.com/PivotalHD/pivotal-samples/tree/master/hawq/gpxf_hbase_tables/create_gpxf_hbase_tables.sql)
+You can also execute the script [create_pxf_hbase_tables.sql](https://github.com/PivotalHD/pivotal-samples/tree/master/hawq/pxf_hbase_tables/create_pxf_hbase_tables.sql)

 1. Create <code>retail_demo</code> Schema if it is not already created